-9.1.10.2.1 Interest rate risk
+9.1.9.2.1 Interest rate risk

-9.1.10.2.1.1 Background
+9.1.9.2.1.1 Background

-- 800. The interest rate stress calculations capture changes in the values of all assets and liabilities that are sensitive to changes in interest rates.
+- 742. The interest rate stress calculations capture changes in the values of all assets and liabilities that are sensitive to changes in interest rates.
 Non-interest sensitive assets such as cash, investment income due and accrued, most issued debt and equity instruments do not show any change under the interest rate stresses.
-Under GAAP Plus, there are additional assets and liabilities that are not interest sensitive. - 801.
-For example, under US GAAP Plus, the valuation of variable term and participating insurance contracts utilise a discount rate that is a blend of the portfolio return rate (book yield) and a reinvestment assumption.
-Discounting works similarly for long-term life products under J-GAAP Plus.
+Under GAAP Plus, there are additional assets and liabilities that are not interest sensitive. - 743.
+For example, under US GAAP Plus approach, the valuation of variable term and participating insurance contracts utilise a discount rate that is a blend of the portfolio return rate (book yield) and a reinvestment assumption.
 An interest rate stress does not impact the book yield portion of the discount rate used to measure these liabilities.
 A stress would only have an impact on the reinvestment assumption portion of the discount rate.
 Short duration, non-life liabilities under US GAAP Plus and liabilities for remaining coverage under IFRS GAAP Plus are generally not discounted.
 Therefore, a stress on interest rates would not impact the value of these liabilities either.
-For most other products under GAAP Plus approaches, insurance liabilities are valued using market yield curves and thus would be impacted by an interest rate stress.

-802. Assets may be reported at cost under GAAP Plus approaches.
-Examples include debt securities held for reserves (J-GAAP), loans held for investment or debt securities held to maturity.
-In addition under US and J-GAAP Plus, AFS debt securities may be adjusted to amortised cost via an adjustment to capital resources referred to as the AOCI adjustment (see Section 9.1.8.1.1).
+For most other products under GAAP Plus approaches, insurance liabilities are valued using market yield curves and thus would be impacted by an interest rate stress. - 744.
+Certain assets that may be reported at amortised cost under GAAP Plus approaches are also non-interest sensitive.
+Examples include loans held for investment or debt securities held to maturity.
+In addition, AFS debt securities may be adjusted to amortised cost via an adjustment to capital resources referred to as the AOCI adjustment (see Section 9.1.7.1.1).

-9.1.10.2.1.2 Liabilities
+9.1.9.2.1.2 Liabilities

-- 803. For those insurance liabilities under GAAP Plus that are valued using yield curves based on current market information, the Interest Rate risk charge is calculated using the standard method approach.
-Thus, the standard method Interest Rate risk approach is applicable for all products under IFRS GAAP Plus including EU GAAP Plus and Chinese C-ROSS.
-This approach is also applicable under US GAAP Plus for liabilities measured under ASU 2018-12 and for options and guarantees.
-Under J-GAAP Plus, this approach is applied to non-life liabilities, options and guarantees. - 804.
+- 745. For those insurance liabilities under GAAP Plus that are valued using yield curves based on current market information, the Interest Rate risk charge is calculated using the standard method approach. - 746.
 For long-term insurance liabilities that are discounted using a blended rate of a book yield and a reinvestment assumption, the prescribed interest rate stresses only apply to the portion of the rate reflecting the reinvestment assumption for each portfolio tenor and currency.
 The Interest Rate risk charge is calculated by determining the maximum loss that results from the change in liability value when discounting the cash flows by using the reinvestment rate based on the risk-free curve, and on the IRR Up and IRR Dn scenario.
 The steepening and flattening stresses are not applied and values should be entered into the stress tables as unchanged.
-The stress reinvestment rate is the applicable rate from these IAIS published yield curves, where the tenor is selected based on the average liability duration. - 805.
-Where insurance liabilities are undiscounted (eg US short-term insurance liabilities), short-term insurance liability values remain unadjusted and interest rate stresses are not applied.
+The stress reinvestment rate is the applicable rate from these IAIS published yield curves, where the tenor is selected based on the average liability duration. - 747.
+Where insurance liabilities are undiscounted, short-term insurance liability values remain unadjusted and interest rate stresses are not applied.

-9.1.10.2.1.3 Assets
+9.1.9.2.1.3 Assets

-- 806. For assets measured at market value, the stress is the same as that used in the standard method. - 807.
-For assets measured at amortised cost (eg loans, bonds classified as held to maturity or held for reserves as in Japan), interest rate risk stresses have no impact. - 808.
-Where unrealised gains and losses are reversed in capital resources via the AOCI adjustment (See Section 9.1.8.1.1), assets are essentially being measured at amortised cost.
+- 748. For assets measured at market value, the stress is the same as that used in the standard method. - 749.
+For assets measured at amortised cost (eg loans and bonds classified as held to maturity), interest rate risk stresses have no impact. - 750.
+Where unrealised gains and losses are reversed in capital resources via the AOCI adjustment (See Section 9.1.7.1.1), assets are essentially being measured at amortised cost.
 The interest rate stresses, applied through the change in asset value is offset by the change in the AOCI adjustment.
 Therefore, the net impact of the stress is zero, or the same as for assets measured at cost.

-9.1.10.2.1.4 Calculation and reporting
+9.1.9.2.1.4 Calculation and reporting